mushanshitiancai/vscode-paste-image/README.md

 - [x] support config suffix
 - [x] supoort use variable ${currentFileName} and ${currentFileNameWithoutExt} in config
 - [x] support check if the dest directory is a file
+- [x] support select text as a sub path with multi new directory like `a/b/c/d/imageName` or `../a/b/c/d/imageName`
 - [ ] support config default image name pattern

 ## License